-Mickey Spillane, creator of the PI Mike Hammer series, was born March 9, 1918, in Brooklyn.
-Designated a Grand Master by the Mystery Writers of America in 1996, he died in 2006.
+Inspector Jules Maigret, was born February 13, 1903, in Liege, Belgium.
+Named a Grand Master by the Mystery Writers of America in 1966, he died in 1989.

 Some of you already do this, but just a reminder that there's something you can do for other mystery readers--and it's free.

 Forward them our newsletter.
 If they enjoy it and would like their very own free subscription, tell them to sign up by emailing us at firstname.lastname@example.org.
 We're pleased to have subscribers throughout the United States as well as many internationally.

 What better way to carry your books (or anything else) and at the same time demonstrate your love of mysteries than with our signature black bag?

 Made of durable fabric with reinforced 20-inch handles, the bag sports our recognizable logo. ($7)

 Remember, if you've taken your Mainely Murders bag on a trip, let us know.
 Send your photo (jpg) and details to email@example.com.